seanf316/P2-Movie-Buff-Or-Bluff/README.md

     - #### First Time Visitor Goals

         -   As a First Time Visitor, I want to easily understand the main purpose of the site.
-        -   As a First Time Visitor, I want to understand the rules of the quiz
+        -   As a First Time Visitor, I want to understand the rules of the quiz.
         -   As a First Time Visitor, I want to be able to view the site on multiple devices.

     -   #### Returning Visitor Goals